ewilsey/MART441/HW-4/readme.md

 ##HW-4 Overview
 #My process:
 I created all of my folders and files first, then I linked my script.js and style.css to my index.html file.
+Index was created, organized and attacked first, then style, and then script.

 #Issues: